rajucomp/Insurance.Api/README.md

 7) I have used DI to inject my services into InsuranceController.

 # Task #3
+Now we want to calculate the insurance cost for an order and for this, we are going to provide all the products that are in a shopping cart.

 ## Order
 I have added a new method `CalculateInsuranceForOrder(OrderDto orderDto)` which calculates the total insurance value for all of the products in an order.
 The request parameter and the response will look like this :-